xrmxrm/alien/README.md

 # Introduction
-This project is based on the *Python Crash Course* book.
+This project is based on the *Python Crash Course* book, third edition, from No Starch Press.
 It uses the Pygame package.

 Run the `alien_invasion.py` file to play Alien Invasion.